-Can You See Overarching In Real Life?
+Can You See Swayback (Hyperlordosis / Overarching) In Real Life?
 Compare the photo below to the drawing above:

-Hyperlordosis is the Cause of Much "Mystery" Pain
+Hyperlordosis (Swayback) Is the Cause Of Much "Mystery" Pain

-Hyperlordosis pain does not often show up in X-rays or scans, and keeps coming back no matter how many exercises, massages, or "adjustments' you get.
-Many people get shots over and over, but the pain keeps coming back - the reason is that they keep standing and walking with their lower back overly arched.
+Hyperlordosis pain does not often show up in X-rays or scans, and keeps coming back no matter how many exercises, massages, or "adjustments" you get.
+Many people get repeated injections, but the pain keeps coming back.
+The reason is that they return to swayback posture.

-Did you know why there is often a foot rest in pubs?
-People who arch their lower back get back pain from long standing at the bar.
+Do you know why there is often a foot rest in pubs?
+People who arch their lower back during long standing often get back pain from it.
 They feel better when they put one foot up on the foot rest.
-The reason putting one foot up on the low foot-rest reduces back pain is that you unwittingly reduce the large lower back arch.
+The reason putting one foot up on the low foot rest reduces the pain is that you unwittingly reduce the large lower back arch.
 You don't need a foot rest to reduce the arch.
-Just change your spine positioning yourself with the hip tilt technique and stand with neutral spine.
+Change your spine positioning yourself and stand with neutral spine.
 Then you won't have the arching that causes the pain.

 Feel This Technique Work

 When standing, your pelvis should be vertical, not tilted, from the top of your upper leg bone to the middle-point of the crest of your hip.
 Your upper body should be upright and vertical.
 Once you understand this, and can do it, use the following test and technique to feel it working against resistance.

 - Stand facing a wall, or any sturdy surface as in the photo above, with one arm outstretched.
 Press the knuckles of your curled fist against the wall.
-Stand badly, shown in left-hand photo.
-See if you can tell if you tilt your hip out in back.
-Let your lower back arch inward.
+Notice if you stand badly, shown in left-hand photo.
+See if you can tell if you tilt your hip out in back, or let your lower back arch inward.
 Let your upper back lean backward.
-You will probably feel pressure in your lower back (don't do this with injury).
+You will probably feel pressure in your lower back (don't do this if you have pain or injury).

-- Now, while pressing your fist hard, change to neutral spine by tucking your hip under to vertical, shown at right.
+- Now, change to neutral spine by tucking your hip under to vertical, shown at right.
 The movement is like a pelvic tilt or a standing crunch.
 The arch in your lower back reduces.
-The first thing you will notice if you do this correctly is your back stops hurting because you have stopped swayback.
+The first thing you will notice - if you do this correctly - is your lower back stops hurting because you have stopped swayback.
 You should also notice a stronger push against the wall and new strength in your arm and upper body.
 You will feel the muscles in your trunk and abdomen working.
 Remember, this is not an exercise to fix pain.
 This is a drill to test how well you know how to stop swayback, and to feel that it is a better spine position for activity.

 Prevent Overarching (Swayback/Hyperlordosis) When Reaching and Lifting Overhead